1. Veterinary Inspection

 11. When a notification is received that a horse tested positive for prohibited substances, the Executive Secretary will forward the test results to the SDC, together with the details of horse and show concerned and will ask the show organiser for copies of the entry forms to be sent to the SDC.
 The SDC will consider all evidence available.

 13. a) Horses in whose body fluids a forbidden substance is discovered are automatically disqualified from the competition concerned if no second test (B sample) is requested.
-Should a second test (B sample) be requested by the person responsible and found positive, the disqualification shall become effective after this second result has been communicated to the person responsible.
+Should a second test (B sample) be requested by the person responsible and found positive, the disqualification shall become effective after this second result has been communicated to the person responsible or his representative.

-c) Should the second test be negative all proceedings will be terminated.
+c) Should the B sample result be negative all proceedings will be terminated.

-16. Decisions are made public at the conclusion of the proceedings.
+16. Decisions may be made public at the conclusion of the procee